Your search did not match any results.

 Please be reminded that Dyn was acquired by Oracle in 2016.
 Press release can be found here.

-Since the acquisition, the engineering teams have been working diligently to integrate Dyn’s legacy core products and network into the Oracle Cloud Infrastructure (OCI) platform as native services.
-Consumers can now leverage the best-in-class DNS services within OCI.
-As a result, all Dyn legacy services purchased online (e.g. Dyn.com) are targeted to be retired on May 31, 2020 with the exception of Remote Access and Domain Registration.
+Since the acquisition, the engineering teams have been working diligently to integrate Dyn’s legacy core products and network into the Oracle Cloud Infrastructure platform as native services.
+Consumers can now leverage the best-in-class DNS services within Oracle Cloud Infrastructure.
+As a result, all Dyn legacy services purchased online (e.g. Dyn.com) are targeted to be retired on May 31, 2023 with the exception of Remote Access.

-While the Dyn legacy, standalone product will no longer be available, there are many benefits in purchasing your DNS services through OCI, which may include:
+While the Dyn legacy, standalone product will no longer be available after May 31, 2023, there are many benefits in purchasing your DNS services through Oracle Cloud Infrastructure, which may include:

-Prior to May 31, 2020, there are several actions you will need to take to ensure no service disruption.
-We have documented the steps required for you to move your services to OCI.
+Prior to May 31, 2023, there are several actions you will need to take to ensure no service disruption.
+We have documented the steps required for you to move your services to Oracle Cloud Infrastructure.

-If you’re a Dyn Express DNS customer and minimal downtime is acceptable, follow the steps documented here to migrate your services to OCI.
+If you’re a Dyn Express DNS customer, follow the steps documented here to migrate your services to Oracle Cloud Infrastructure.

 While DDNS service will not be offered in Oracle Cloud Infrastructure’s DNS service, Remote Access is still available here: https://account.dyn.com

 If you log into https://account.dyn.com and look under “My Services”, if you see “Pro” there is nothing for you to do, your Remote Access service will continue without change.
-If you see "Standard DNS" follow these instructions: https://www.oracle.com/corporate/acquisitions/dyn/technologies/migrate-your-services/transfer-standard-to-oci-dns/.
+If you see “Standard DNS” follow these instructions: https://www.oracle.com/corporate/acquisitions/dyn/technologies/migrate-your-services/transfer-standard-to-oci-dns/.
 If you see “Managed DNS Express”, follow these instructions: https://www.oracle.com/corporate/acquisitions/dyn/technologies/migrate-your-services/transfer-managed-to-oci-dns/.
-If you have a Domain Registration, there is nothing for you to do.
+Please note that Domain Registration services have been transferred to Name.com.

-Oracle’s HTTP Redirect service, which is planned to be released fall of 2019, will have feature parity with Dyn HTTP Direct.
-However, Dynamic DNS (DDNS) will not have an equivalent service on OCI.
+Oracle’s HTTP Redirect service has complete feature parity with Dyn HTTP Redirect.
+However, Dynamic DNS (DDNS) will not have an equivalent service on Oracle Cloud Infrastructure.